Equivariant Cartan-Eilenberg supergerbes for the Green-Schwarz superbranes I. The super-Minkowskian case: Introduction

 At this stage, the structural affinity with the bosonic WZW $\si$-model becomes a rich source of intuitions concerning anticipated properties of the newly constructed (super)geometric objects -- their verification seems to provide the right measure of evidence in support of our claim of naturality of the construction postulated in the paper.
 The first of these properties is the amenability of a {\it distinguished} realisation of the {\it rigid} (or {\it global}) supersymmetry of the super-$\si$-model under consideration to gauging, as reflected in the existence of an appropriate supersymmetry-equivariant structure on the associated super-$p$-gerbe, in conformity with the findings of Refs.\,\cite{Gawedzki:2010rn,Gawedzki:2012fu,Suszek:2011,Suszek:2012ddg,Suszek:2013}.
 Here, as before, `appropriate' means `supersymmetry-(left-)-invariant' but the concept has to be adapted to the changed circumstances in which the spaces on which the supersymmetry group acts are components of the nerve of the action groupoid of the group subject to gauging.
-The existing knowledge on the obstructions against gauging of the various possible actions of the {\it maximal} symmetry group in the bosonic setting suggest the Lie supergroup $\,\bR^{1,d-1\,\vert\,D_{1,d-1}}\,$ in the adjoint ralisation as a candidate for the (maximal) gauge group of the super-$\si$-model on $\,{\rm sMink}^{1,d_1\,\vert\,D_{1,d-1}}\,$ (or, more adequately, as the structure group of the principal bundle that implements the gauge symmetry in the standard manner, {\it cp.}, \Rcite{Gawedzki:2010rn,Gawedzki:2012fu}), and -- indeed -- the corresponding $\Ad_\cdot$-equivariant structure can be consistently defined on the super-$p$-gerbe (as has been verified explicitly for $\,p\in\{0,1\}$).
-We emphasise once more that this is a nontrivial consistency check of our main proposal.
+This line of research will be developed in an upcoming paper (Part II).
+We emphasise once more that it provides us with a nontrivial consistency check of our main proposal.